15 Amazing Restaurants in Jacksonville, NC

 Jacksonville is currently one of the youngest and fastest growing areas in the country, thanks to the military presence in the area, so it’s no surprise it’s quickly becoming a top rated hotspot trending for travelers.
-Onslow county’s largest city sure has no shortage of enticing eateries to try.
+Onslow County’s largest city has no shortage of enticing eateries to enjoy.

 Steeped in history and surrounded by stunning scenery, there’s a wide range of reasons to stop and spend time in this delightful borough, including fantastic fare!